 Charlavan is survived by her sister, Linda, her husband, RJ, her children Mark, Bret and Mylissa, her grandchildren Amber, Jack and Alex and great grandchildren Cade and Connor.
 Her ashes will be scattered at sea in La Jolla, CA. We will be holding a Celebration of Life ceremony on April 18, 2020 at Mylissa and Craig’s house in San Diego.

-To send flowers to Charlavan's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Charlavan Dean Hart, please visit our floral store.